 We ordered their famous Cuban sandwich (which was actually invented by Cuban immigrants in Tampa, on the other side of the Florida peninsula) and a “Classic” Cuban plate option.
 (The classic plate includes white rice, black beans, “picadillo” ground beef, roast pork, sweet plantains, one ham croquette, a Cuban tamale, and cassava (or yuca) with Cuban mojo.)

 It was all delicious and served so efficiently!
 We were out of there for under $25 and within an hour.
 We even had leftovers we added eggs to in the morning for a little Cuban breakfast.

 Their menu is extensive; we imagine anyone could find something they would like on it.
 They have rotating specials for each day of the week too.

-Their pastry shop is connected to the building, accessible from outside if you want to pick up some Cuban pastries on your way out.
-Their coffee shop, La Ventanita, will satisfy your Cuban coffee thirsts.
+Their pastry shop is connected to the building and accessible from the outside if you want to pick up some Cuban pastries on your way out.
+Their coffee shop, La Ventanita, will satisfy your Cuban coffee thirst.